juev/awesome-stars/README.md

 ## Go

+- [awslabs/tecli](https://github.com/awslabs/tecli) - In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
+TECLI increases teams productivity by facilitating such interaction and by providing easy commands that can be executed on a terminal or on CI/CD systems.
 - [nalbury/promql-cli](https://github.com/nalbury/promql-cli) - Prometheus Query CLI
 - [moul/zapgorm2](https://github.com/moul/zapgorm2) - ⚡ zap logging driver for gorm v2
 - [Mic92/sops-nix](https://github.com/Mic92/sops-nix) - Atomic secret provisioning for NixOS based on sops